Code-str8/churn-prediction-ml-app/README.md

 3. **Data Setup**: Ensure you have a CSV dataset named `Lp2_df_coc.xlsx` placed inside a folder named `dataset` in the project directory.

 ### 💻 Running the App <a name="running-the-app"></a>

+### Prerequisites

+In order to run this project you need:

+- Python
+- Streamlit

 To run the app locally, execute the following command in the project directory: